 Disconnect from technology

 Our minds need a break from electronic devices.
 So-called multitasking – responding to a text message while sitting in a meeting – doesn’t make us more productive, it slows down thinking and output.
 The human brain isn’t wired to perform two tasks at once.
 Forcing ourselves to switch between tasks fatigues the frontal lobe, slowing its efficiency and performance.
 Too much time online can even lead to feelings of anxiety and depression.
+When at home, disconnect your wireless internet router for a couple of minutes to avoid being tempted to go online.
 Even on holiday, keep devices at bay.

 A holiday bucket list